 Gargi College molestation: Students hold protest; Delhi Police launches probe

-Scores of students of the all-women Gargi College on Monday held a protest against the alleged molestation of students by a group of men who had gatecrashed a cultural festival.
-The Delhi Police said it has launched a probe into the incident and is scanning CCTV footage.
+Scores of students of the all-women Gargi College on Monday held a protest against the alleged molestation of girls by a group of men who had gatecrashed a cultural festival, demanding strict action against the intruders.
+The Delhi Police said it has launched a probe into the incident and is scanning CCTV footage to gather evidence.

-Students and teachers posted on social media about the incident.
-As per their posts, during the college festival, 'Reverie', around 6:30 pm on February 6, groups of unruly, drunk men mobbed the entrances of the college and forced their way in.
+Over 100 students held a protest outside the gate of Gargi College.
+They alleged that the college management did not take any action even after the students took up the matter with it.

-The students alleged that Rapid Action Force and Delhi Police personnel were deployed close to the gate from where the men allegedly entered.
+They also alleged that Rapid Action Force and Delhi Police personnel were deployed close to the gate from where the men entered the college, but they did nothing to control the unruly crowd.
 "There was a complete lapse of security.
-The students were groped, molested and even assaulted by the men who all appeared to be in their mid-30s.
-The college had claimed to set up security but I don't think there must have been such an incident in any college campus across the country," a student said on condition of anonymity.
+The students were groped, molested and even assaulted by the men who appeared to be in their mid-30s.
+The college had claimed to have made security arrangements.
+I don't think such an incident has taken place on any college campus across the country," a student said on the condition of anonymity.

+A political science student, who also did not wish to be named, said, "Some men jumped over the gates, some broke open the gates and some jumped over walls.
+They were drunk and went berserk."
+The men groped and dragged girls and performed obscene acts, she said.

+"Some girls ran towards washrooms.
+The men followed them and locked them inside," she added.
+The students alleged that they were threatened by the intruders, who also made objectionable remarks and used cuss words.
+They also claimed that auto drivers, who had parked their vehicles outside the main gate of the college, also entered the campus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)